wds4/tapestry-protocol/guides/grapevineIncorporation/NIP-proposal.md

 ## word types

-This NIP will make user of four types of data, called _word types_: `trust attestations`, `actions`, `categories`, and `relationships`, with the option to add more word types in the future if deemed necessary.
-Each attestation, action, etc will require its own nostr event, or _word_ (as per the tapestry protocol).
-We will rely upon only two event kinds: 33902 for trust attestations, and 9902 for actions, categories, and relationships.
+This NIP will make user of four types of data, called _word types_: `trust attestations`, `actions`, `categories`, and `relationships`, with the flexibility to add more word types in the future if deemed necessary.
+Each individual _word_ (attestation, action, etc) will be rrepresented by an individual nostr event.
+We will rely upon only two event kinds: kind 39902 for _word types_ that should be readily replaceable; otheriwse, kind 9902.
+It is not strictly essential for all platforms to make the same decision whether to use 39902 versus 9902 for any given word type, and preferences may change depending on whether generalized event editing and deletion catches on.
+However, we recommend kind 39902 for trust attestations, and kind 9902 for actions, categories, and relationships.

 ## Contexts